gilbert-yangye/gilbert-yangye.github.io/opportunities.md

 ---

 ### About PI
 I am Dr. **Yang (Gilbert) Ye**.
 I am an **Assistant Professor** in the Department of Civil and Environmental Engineering at **Northeastern University**.
 I am a researcher and engineer in the field of human-robot interaction and robotics for resilient infrastructures in civil engineering.
-I obtained my Ph.D. from the Department of Civil & Coastal Engineering at the University of Florida under the supervision of Dr. Eric Jing Du.
-My research focuses on automation and workforce engagement in civil engineering with advanced robotics, human-centric artificial intelligence, and human-robot interaction methods inspired by human sensorimotor processes.

 ### Research
-Our research centers around automation, human-robot interaction, AI, and human-assistive technology in civil engineering environments.
+Our research centers around automation, human-robot interaction, AI, cognition science, and human-assistive technology in complex environments like civil infrastructure.
 This cross-disciplinary journey has been and will be very interesting with exposures to cutting-edge technologies, including VR/AR, different morphs of robots (arm, hand, suit, quadrupedal, underwater, in-the-air), AI and machine learning, human physiological sensing... and more!
 Ultimately, we wish to promote automation and reshape workforce in and beyond the civil engineering area with robots and human-centered AI.

 ### Ph.D.
 Hiring
-We are recuiting **Ph.D. students** on rolling basis.
+We are recruiting **Ph.D. students** on a rolling basis.
 Please drop me an email at **gilbert.application@gmail.com** with your:
-- CV, including your GPA and preferably ranking as well as a summary of your past research experience and publications;
+- CV, including your GPA, ranking, and a summary of your past research experience and publications;
-- cover letter, highlight your qualifications and describe your motivation.
+- Cover letter that describes your motivation and research interest.
-- transcripts.

-Minimum requirements for PhD applicants:
+**Minimum** requirements for PhD applicants:
-- GPA should be above 3.5/4.0 during both undergrad and master education, or with proper justification.
+- GPA should be above 3.5/4.0 during both undergrad and master's education, or with proper justification.
-- Have a background in civil engineering, mechanical engineering, electrical engineering, computer science, industrial engineering, or other related fields.
+- Education in civil engineering, industrial engineering, mechanical engineering, electrical engineering, computer science, or other related fields.
-- Have coding experience in one or more of the programming languages: Python, C++, C#.
+- Coding skills in one or more of the programming languages: Python, C++, C#.
 - Be motivated about research and showcase excellent communication skills.
 - Fulfill the general requirements for doctoral admissions listed by [Northeastern University](https://coe.northeastern.edu/academics-experiential-learning/graduate-school-of-engineering/graduate-admissions/).

-Minimum requirements may be waived if you have demonstrated outstanding research potential/achievements, or if you are supported by fundings.
+**Preferred** qualifications:
+- Publications.
+- Master's degree.
+- Demonstrated experience in independent research.

+To reward your attention, include the magic word 'Eureka' in the email subject line.

 #### Research Opportunities for undergraduate/master students
 If you are a current undergraduate/master student, you are very welcomed to reach out for research opportunites or thesis advisory.